OpenRiskNet/workshop/wp2-deployment-workshop-2019/exercise-b/README.md

     oc scale dc/pysimple --replicas=1

-## Investigating resiliance
+## Investigating resilience
-Let's see what happens if your container (**Pod) dies.
+Let's see what happens if your container (**Pod**) dies.

 >   It will more dramatic if you have the console's application **Overview**
     screen visible while you run the next few commands.

-First list your pods:
+First list your pods (if you scaled to 2 replicas above you should see 2 pods):

     oc get pod

-...and copy its name (something like `pysimple-1-4df47a5`).
+...and copy the name of one of them (something like `pysimple-1-4df47a5`).

-Now let's delete the pod, simulating the situation where it might have crashed, or the server on which it was running crashed.
+Now let's delete that pod, simulating the situation where it might have crashed, or the server on which it was running crashed.

     oc delete pod/pysimple-1-4df47a5